SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 - Migration of a setup with multiple OpenSearch/Elasticsearch clusters is not yet supported.

 - Migration from a MySQL setup is not yet supported.
-- Migration using a proxy is not yet supported.
+- Migration using a proxy is supported from DataMiner 10.4.6 onwards<!-- RN 39313 -->.

 In addition, the following **other limitations** currently apply: